-Creature Comforts Athena Paradiso returns to cans again this March.
+Creature Comforts Athena Paradiso returns to cans as 2023 gets in full swing.

 Athena Paradiso is a spin on the brewery’s year-round Athena Berliner Weisse.
 This release features tart cherry, raspberry, and cranberry, which complements a Guava & Passionfruit edition the brewery also releases seasonally.

 David Stein, Co-Founder, says “We love how fruit plays with the acidity in Athena.
 Also, depending on the fruit used the beer will often take on its color – this version in particular will be a dark pink.”
 The “Paradiso” is meant to instill a vision of paradise and prepare consumers that they are on the verge of going on a beautiful fruit journey.

 Creature Comforts Athena Paradiso will be available in both 12-ounce cans and draft again starting in mid-January.

 Wild Heaven Height of Civilization, the brewery’s barrel aged Civilization Barleywine returns to the wild this week.

 In 2014, the brewery purchased Dulce Vida Organic Tequila barrels ahead of this release.
 Wild Heaven Height of Civilization spent four months aging in the barrels prior to bottling.

 The base beer, Wild Heaven Civilization Barleywine, brewed with dried Prussian lemons, Iranian hibiscus, tart cherries, cranberries, and cocoa nibs that have been re-hydrated in Four Roses bourbon.

 The beer has been so well received, Wild Heaven got a hold of more Dulce Vida tequila barrels to bring this complex beer back once again.

 Wild Heaven Height of Civilization is available in 750ml bottles for a limited time.